 Many families in Southern California have a spouse, grandparent or parent residing in an assisted living facility or nursing home.
 We all want what’s best for them and ensure that they are receiving the highest quality of care in a comfortable, loving environment.
 Often times, our loved one requires assistance the most basic needs including constant monitoring, assistance with daily activities, or a medical professional to administer medications.
 Unfortunately, not every nursing facility provides the highest quality of care.
 In fact, the Long Beach nursing home abuse & neglect attorneys at Nursing Home Law Center LLC have handled many cases involving mistreatment, neglect and abuse in nursing facilities all throughout California.

 Medicare regularly collects information on every nursing facility in Long Beach based on data gathered through inspections, surveys and investigations.
 The database maintained by the federal agency reveals that 58 (30%) of the 194 Long Beach nursing facilities are deemed to provide substandard care to their residents based on the national averages after investigators identify serious deficiencies and violations.
-If your loved one was mistreated, abused, injured, harmed or died unexpectedly from neglect while residing in a nursing home in Long Beach, our law firm can protect your rights.
+If your loved one was mistreated, abused, injured, harmed or died unexpectedly from neglect while residing in a nursing home in Long Beach, our network of attorneys can protect your rights.
 We encourage you to contact the Long Beach nursing home abuse & neglect attorneys at Nursing Home Law Center (800-926-7565) today to schedule a free case consultation.
 Let our lawyers provide your family legal options on filing a claim for compensation to recover your damages.

 Much of the beauty of the Los Angeles area resides within the city limits of Long Beach along East Ocean Boulevard, including the Aquarium of the Pacific and the Queen Mary in addition to California State University – Long Beach just west of Interstate 405.
 Long Beach is densely populated with more than 460,000 residents, of which nearly 50,000 are 65 years or older.
 This number has risen substantially in the last few decades as the baby boomers reach their retirement years.